book-openKey Concepts

 Defines how many steps the Agent can take to reach an answer.
 Range: 10–100.

-• Low effort (10–20): simple tasks, FAQ Agents.
+• Low effort (10–20): Simple tasks, FAQ-style Agents.

-• High effort (80–100): complex Agents orchestrating multiple Tools and Workflows.
+• High effort (80–100): Complex Agents orchestrating multiple Tools and Workflows.

 Planning

 When enabled, the Agent creates a plan at the start of execution, considering available Tools and resources.
-Useful for Agents in complex environments.

 Tools